mohd-taba/radialMenu/README.md

 *Default:* 9999

+**animation** : String
+This value takes a "animate.css" class and applies the animation to the radial menu.

 **buttons** : Array (of buttons object)
 You should pass an array with button objects.
 A button object is a simple object with only two attributes: text and action.